edwinchou2020/hello_world/README.md

 Hi guys

 I'm Edwin Chou,nice to meet you.
-I'm a gopher.It's begin from this year.
+I'm a gopher.It's beginning from this year.